adamzr2000/k8s-metallb-installation/README.md

       - <YOUR_DESIRED_IP_RANGE>
 ```
 Replace *<YOUR_DESIRED_IP_RANGE>* with the IP range you want MetalLB to assign services from.
 For example, you can use a range within your local network, such as *192.168.0.100-192.168.0.200*.
 Save the file.

 3. Apply the configuration:
 ```bash
 kubectl apply -f config.yaml
 ```
-4. Verify installation: Check the installation and configuration by running the following command:
+4. Verify the installation: Check the installation and configuration by running the following command:
 ```bash
 kubectl get pods -n metallb-system
 ```